-The UNE Computer Store, located in Decary Hall on the University Campus, offers computers and software to students and employees at a substantial educational discount.
+The UNE Computer Store, located in Decary Hall on the University Campus, offers computers and peripherals to students and employees at an educational discount.

 UNE is committed to the goal of preparing its students for the computing and communications challenges of the new century.
-Future plans include connecting residence halls to the University network, augmented information-processing capabilities such as on-line registration, and expansion of multimedia capabilities.
+Future plans include augmenting web based information-processing capabilities such as on-line registration, and expansion of multimedia capabilities.

-Media Services Department
+Media Services

-UNE's Media Services Department Staff, located on the University campus, advise and assist UNE faculty, students, and staff in the development and presentation of media projects.
-Media Services Staff teach photography and videography courses for undergraduate students, direct independent studies, and provide internships for local secondary school students.
-The Department supports both linear and digital editing systems.
-The University has two video conferencing units, one on each campus.
-Department facilities include: live studio production; video, audio, photo, and slide production; as well as layout and graphics.
+UNE's Media Services department staff members advise and assist UNE faculty, students, and staff in the development and presentation of media projects.
+The department supports both linear and digital editing systems.
+The University has video conferencing units on each campus.
+Department facilities include: live studio production; video, audio, photographic, and slide production; as well as layout and graphics.